The Abandons: Filming

 Series filming began in Spring 2024, with Calgary, Alberta as one of its shooting locations.
 It was revealed on August 9, 2023 that the principal photography were delayed by a year due to ongoing union strikes at that time.

 In October, Sutter left the show with a few weeks of shooting left.
 Sources said Sutter's departure came after Netflix saw rough cuts of the series' first episodes.
 The premiere was nearly feature-film length and was eventually split into two episodes, which necessitated additional scenes.
 Executive producer and director Otto Bathurst and co-EP Rob Askins were set to oversee the remainder of the shoot.
 Sutter and Netflix declined to comment.
 Gillian Anderson confirmed the end of filming at the end of October.

 Release

-The series is slated to premiere on December 4, 2025, on Netflix.
+The series premiered on December 4, 2025, on Netflix.

+Reception

+The review aggregator website Rotten Tomatoes reported a 30% approval rating based on 43 critic reviews.
+The website's critics consensus reads, "The Abandons may wield powerful lead performers, but the flimsiness of its characters, lack of originality, and ultimately fervorless material makes for a lackluster experience."
+Metacritic, which uses a weighted average, gave the series a score of 43 out of 100 based on 23 critics, indicating "mixed or average ".